Błażejowice Dolne: History

 During the Second World War, on 18 March 1945, the Soviet Red Army encircled several German divisions in the area of Błażejowice Dolne.
 The 20th Waffen Grenadier Division of the SS (1st Estonian) stationed here.
 On 19 March, a command post of the 344th Infantry Division of the Wehrmacht was set up in the village.
 Late in the evening of 19 March, Błażejowice Dolne was abandoned by German soldiers, refugees, and most of its inhabitants, and it was captured by the Red Army.

 Following the Second World War, from March to May 1945 Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-Autochthonous inhabitants of Błażejowice Dolne, who either spoke Silesian or knew Polish, were allowed to remain in the village.
+Autochthonous inhabitants of Błażejowice Dolne, who either knew Polish, including Silesian, were allowed to remain in the village.
 On 1 March 1947, local family of Jan Terka was murdered by bandits.

 The village became a part of Silesian Voivodeship in 1945.
 It belongs to Opole Voivodeship since 1950.
 In the years 1945–1954, the village belonged to Gmina Gostomia in Prudnik County.
 From 1954 until 1959, it was the seat of a local gromada (the lowest tier of local government).
 It belonged to the post office in Biała.

 In 1956, a library was established in Błażejowice Dolne.
 The local Voluntary Fire Brigade station was constructed in 1957.
 There was a theatrical group active in the village.
 The local agricultural production cooperative was established in the late 1970s.
 In 2010, Blażejowice Dolne joined the Opole Village Renewal Program.

 Demographics

-Błażejowice Dolne is inhabited by autochthonous Germans and Silesians.
-They belong to the registered German minority in Poland.
+Błażejowice Dolne is inhabited by Poles, Silesians and Germans, belonging to the registered German minority in Poland.
 The residents speak the Prudnik dialect of the Silesian language.
 The villaged gained the bilingual Polish-German status in 2009.